 - Click Down One Floor ✓ to go to the first floor.
-You may want to select Tools> Reference Floors> Reference Display to turn off the display of the reference floor. - 2.
-Select Build> Stairs> Straight Stairs (or press Shift + Y). - 3.
-Click and drag to draw a short stair section as shown in the following image.
+You may want to select Tools> Reference Floors> Reference Display ✓ to turn off the display of the reference floor. - 2.
+Select Build> Stairs> Straight Stairs (or press Shift + Y).

+3. Click and drag to draw a short stair section from right to left, as shown in the following image:

-4. Draw another stair section 180° to the right of the first stair section, along the interior wall.
+4. Draw another stair section from left to right, directly above the first:

-5. While the Straight Stairs tool is still active, click in between the two stair sections to create a landing.
+5. While the Straight Stairs tool is still active, click in the space to the left of the two stair sections to create a landing.

-6. Click on the landing with either the Straight Stairs or Select Objects tool active, and if needed, resize it using its edit handles to fit against the wall.
+6. Click on the landing with either the Straight Stairs or Select Objects tool active, and if needed, resize it using its edit handles to fit it against the wall.